On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Introduction

-One of the major efforts in a Simultaneous Wireless Information and Power Transfer (SWIPT) architecture is to increase the Direct-Current (DC) power at the output of the harvester without increasing transmit power.
-The harvester, known as rectenna, is composed of an antenna followed by a rectifier.\footnote{In the literature, the rectifier is usually considered as a nonlinear device (usually a diode) followed by a low-pass filter.
-The diode is the main source of nonlinearity induced in the system.} In \cite{Trotter_Griffin_Durgin_2009,Clerckx_Bayguzina_2016}, it is shown that the RF-to-DC conversion efficiency is a function of rectenna's structure, as well as its input waveform (power and shape).
+One of the major efforts in a \textit{simultaneous wireless information and power transfer} (SWIPT) architecture is to increase the \textit{direct-current} (DC) power at the output of the harvester without increasing transmit power.
+In the literature, this problem is approached by considering a constraint on the minimum delivery power at the output of the \textit{energy harvester} (EH).
+The EH, known as rectenna, is composed of an antenna followed by a rectifier.\footnote{In the literature, the rectifier is usually considered as a nonlinear device (usually a diode) followed by a low-pass filter.
+The diode is the main source of nonlinearity induced in the system. } In \cite{Trotter_Griffin_Durgin_2009,Clerckx_Bayguzina_2016}, it is shown that the RF-to-DC conversion efficiency (harvested DC power over the power of received RF signal) is a function of rectenna's structure, as well as its input waveform (power and shape).
 Accordingly, in order to maximize rectenna's DC power output, a systematic waveform design is crucial to make the best use of an available RF spectrum \cite{Clerckx_Bayguzina_2016}.
 In \cite{Clerckx_Bayguzina_2016}, an analytical model for the rectenna's output is introduced via the Taylor expansion of the diode characteristic function and a systematic design for multisine waveform is derived.
 The nonlinear model and the design of the waveform was validated using circuit simulations in \cite{Clerckx_Bayguzina_2016, Clerckx_Bayguzina_2017} and recently confirmed through prototyping and experimentation in \cite{Kim_Clerckx_Mitcheson_arxive}.
-Those works also confirm the inaccuracy and inefficiency of a linear model of the rectifier obtained by truncating the approximation of the diode characteristic function to the second order\footnote{The linear model has for consequence that the RF-to-DC conversion efficiency of the energy harvester is constant and independent of the harvester's input waveform (power and shape) \cite{Zhang_Keong_2013,Zeng_Clerckx_Zhang2017}.}.
-As one of the main conclusions, it is shown that the rectifier's nonlinearity is beneficial to the system performance and has a significant impact on the design of signals and systems involving wireless power.
+Those works also confirm the inaccuracy and inefficiency of a linear model of the rectifier\footnote{In the linear model, the output power of the EH, is proportional to the second moment of the received signal.
+The linear model has for consequence that the RF-to-DC conversion efficiency of the EH is constant and independent of the harvester's input waveform (power and shape) \cite{Zhang_Keong_2013,Zeng_Clerckx_Zhang2017}. }.